OnahPmi/Multiple-Ligand-Docking-with-Vina/README.md

 ### 2. Docking Ligands

-**Using the `vina_dock_multi_ligands` executable**
+**Using the `vina_dock_multi_ligands.exe` executable**

 1. **Setup:**
    - Ensure that AutoDock Vina is installed and added to your system path variables.
    - Ensure that the `receptor name`, `binding pocket coordinates and sizes`, `exhaustiveness`, etc., are contained in the `config.txt` file.
    - Place the `vina_dock_multi_ligands` executable, the prepared protein (e.g. `protein.pdbqt`), `config.txt` file, and the `prepared_ligands` folder in the same directory.
-   - Alternatively, add the directory of the executable to your system path variable to be able to run it from any folder without placing it in the folder.
+   - Alternatively, add the directory of the executable to your system path variables to be able to run it from any folder without placing it in the folder.

 2. **Run the Executable:**
-   - Open a terminal or command prompt in the folder containing `vina_dock_multi_ligands`.
+   - Open a terminal or command prompt in the folder containing the `prepared proteins`, `prepared ligands` and `config.txt file`.
    - Execute the file:
      - On Windows:
        ```bash